antleaf/USRN-Discovery/Desirable-Characteristics-of-Digital-Publication-Repositories/README.md

 It goes on to explain that the concept of an "agency-designated" repository is to be understood in the context of the *[OSTP memorandum on Ensuring Free, Immediate, and Equitable Access to Federally Funded Research, August 2022](https://www.whitehouse.gov/wp-content/uploads/2022/08/08-2022-OSTP-Public-Access-Memo.pdf)*.

+The USRN Discovery Project is using the *Desirable Characteristics of Digital Publication Repositories* as a convenient framework to shape its activities.